zilton7/devblog/_posts/2026-06-09-stripe-style-ids-in-rails-a-guide-to-the-make-id-gem.md

 1.  **Context:** When you see `inv_...` in your logs, you immediately know it’s an Invoice without looking at the table name.
 2.  **Security:** It hides your business volume.
 Hackers can't guess that your next user is ID 501.

 In the past, setting this up in Rails required a lot of custom code in your models.
-But recently, I found a gem that makes this process incredibly simple: **[make_id](https://github.com/mperham/make_id)** (built by Mike Perham, the creator of Sidekiq).
+But recently, I found a gem that makes this process incredibly simple: **[custom_id](https://github.com/pniemczyk/custom_id)**.

 Here is how to implement professional, Stripe-style IDs in your Rails 8 app in 4 steps.